Kong/docs.konghq.com/app/docs/0.13.x/loadbalancing.md

 ### DNS-based loadbalancing

-When using DNS based load balancing the registration of the backend services is done outside of Kong, and Kong only receives updates from the DNS server.
+When using DNS-based load balancing, the registration of the backend services is done outside of Kong, and Kong only receives updates from the DNS server.

-Every API that has been defined with an `upstream_url` containing a hostname (instead of an IP address) will automatically use DNS based load balancing if the name resolves to multiple IP addresses, provided the hostname does not resolve to an `upstream` name or a name in your `localhosts` file.
+Every Service that has been defined with a `host` containing a hostname (instead of an IP address) will automatically use DNS-based load balancing if the name resolves to multiple IP addresses, provided the hostname does not resolve to an `upstream` name or a name in your DNS hostsfile.

 The DNS record `ttl` setting (time to live) determines how often the information is refreshed.
 When using a `ttl` of 0, every request will be resolved using its